 - 1 tsp Kosher Salt

-- Add ONIONS, CARROTS, CELERY, and GARLIC; sauté (and stir) a few minutes until slightly tender.
+- When the display reads "Hot", add ONIONS, CARROTS, CELERY, and GARLIC; sauté (and stir) a few minutes until slightly tender.

-- To store, refrigerate in an airtight container up to 5 days.
+- Refrigerate in an airtight container up to 5 days